 Other affiliate programs:

 You have to be clear and state on your website that the links are affiliate links and that you will receive a commission if the reader buys, but that’s the whole point.
-Don’t forget to reach how to disclose in Canada and how to disclose in the US.

 5. Digital Products